 Kingfishers tend to be fiercely territorial in defense of their nests.

 Nesting tunnels can reach 1 meter cm in length, and they will end in a nesting chamber, into which 5 - 7 glossy, white eggs are laid.
 Both parents incubate the eggs.

-The chicks grow quickly.
-After hatching, they are altricial and require feeding by the parents, who bring the food into the nesting chamber.
-But soon the chicks are able to travel toward the entrance of the tunnel where they encounter the adults and wait to be fed.
+The young grow quickly.
+After hatching, they chicks are altricial (naked and helpless) and they require constant care and feeding by their parents, who bring the food into the nesting chamber.
+But soon the nestlings are able to travel toward the entrance of the tunnel where they encounter the adults and wait to be fed.
 Eventually, they are fed on a perch near the entrance.
 Fledging can last a few days to a few weeks.
 After that, the chicks will be on their own and will feed themselves.

 Both parents care for the young.

 Its call is a high-pitched, shrill whistle that sounds like 'pseet-pseet'.
 It is similar to the vocalizations of the Little Kingfisher, except the latter's call is higher pitched and weaker.